meirm/askGPT/README.md

 askGPT
 ======

+***Disclaimer***: The advice provided by askGPT is intended for informational and entertainment purposes only.
+It should not be used as a substitute for professional advice, and we cannot be held liable for any damages or losses arising from the use of the advice provided by askGPT.

 ***askGPT***  is a command line program written in Python that allows you to query the chatGPT API.
 It keeps track of conversations and has a set of personas to focus the conversation.

 ## Installation